 Capital assets are defined as assets with an initial individual cost of more than \$5 and an estimated useful life in excess of one year.
 Capital assets with an original acquisition date prior to July 1, 1977 are recorded in the financial statements at estimated cost, as determined by an independent professional appraisal, or at cost, if known.
 All subsequent acquisitions have been recorded at cost.
 All donated capital assets are valued at estimated fair value at the time of donation.
 Depreciation and amortization are computed using the straight-line method over the estimated useful lives of the related assets, which range from 1 to 100 years for equipment and 1 to 200 years for buildings, structures, and improvements.
-No depreciation or amortization is recorded in the year of disposal.
+No depreciation or amortization is recorded in the year of acquisition, and depreciation or amortization is recorded in the year of disposal.